Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy: Proof of the main theorem

-\begin{proof}[The first proof of Lemma \ref{transverse}] We first consider the case that $\rho$ is an oriented simple closed curve.
-We assume that $\rho$ is non-essential.
-Then there is an embedded disk $D \subseteq \Sigma$ such that $\rho = \partial D$.
-Let $\lambda$ be a leaf of $\mathcal{F}^{s}$ such that $\rho, \lambda$ have transverse intersections but have no tangent intersection.
-Then $\rho$ is positively transverse to $\lambda$ at each point of $\rho \cap \lambda$.
-Note that $\mathcal{F}^{s}$ can be split open along the singular leaves to a geodesic lamination with respect to some hyperbolic metric on $\Sigma$ with geodesic boundary.
-So $\lambda \cap D$ is a union of closed segments.
-At each component $s$ of $\lambda \cap D$, $\rho$ is positively transverse to $\lambda$ at one endpoint of $s$ and is negatively transverse to $\lambda$ at the other endpoint of $s$ (Figure \ref{intersection}).
+We note that $\mathcal{F}^{s}$ can be split open along the singular leaves, to obtain a lamination carried by some train track $\tau^{s}$.
+Since each component of $\tau^{s} \cap D$ is compact, we can ensure that each component of $\lambda \cap D$ is also compact.
+As $\lambda$ is a regular leaf of $\mathcal{F}^{s}$, $\lambda \cap D$ can only be a union of closed segments.
+Let $s$ be a component of $\lambda \cap D$.
+Then $\rho$ is positively transverse to $\lambda$ at one endpoint of $s$ and is negatively transverse to $\lambda$ at the other endpoint of $s$ (Figure \ref{intersection}).
 This is a contradiction.